 Who's up for the polar plunge?!
 Photo: Michael S. Nolan

 Antarctica is often overlooked on lists of travel destinations for families.
 In the wake of history’s boldest explorers—but on a brand-new, fully stabilized world-class polar expedition ship—you can carve through massive ice sheets, be dwarfed by exquisite ice forms, and leave footprints where few ever have.
 But who are we kidding?
 You want to see penguins.
 Eight different species of these heart-capturing birds inhabit the White Continent along with leopard, elephant, and fur seals and six species of whales.
 Since Lars-Eric Lindblad, the father of ecotourism, led the first citizen expedition to Antarctica in 1966, we’ve been honored to show guests this extraordinary part of the world.
-Now, with the National Geographic Global Explorers program which recently launched in Antarctica, kids explore side-by-side with our certified field educators, learning about penguin behaviors, whale migration, and glaciation.
+Now, with the National Geographic Global Explorers program which recently launched on our Journey to Antarctica itinerary, kids explore side-by-side with our Certified Field Educators, learning about penguin behaviors, whale migration, and glaciation.
 They will revel in sliding down ice hills, making glacier ice cream sundaes, and, of course, being surrounded by adorable penguins.

 Our undersea specialists share the mesmerizing creatures that live below the water's surface.
 Photo: Kimberly Nesbitt